DANSAG95/DANSAG95/README.md

   </a>

   <p>
-    Sales performance and profitability analysis of an electronic retailer.
+    Sales performance and profitability analysis of an electronics retailer.
   </p>

   <a href="https://github.com/DANSAG95/sales-analytics">